DevSivaSankarP/fastify-actuator/README.md

 ## Changelog

 ### 1.1.2
 - Fixed a bug that caused endpoints to be registered with a duplicated prefix (e.g., /actuator/actuator/health).
-Endpoints now correctly use the configured prefix without repetition.
+Endpoints now correctly use the configured prefix without duplication.

 ### 1.1.0
 - Added `envEndpoint` for `/env` endpoint to expose merged environment and settings values.